DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_mac.md

 ![SSH to DigiNode](/images/macos_setup_5_2c.png)

-(NOTE: In the event that it is unable to find your Raspberry Pi, it may get stuck on the screen above.
+(NOTE: If it is unable to find your Raspberry Pi on your local network, it may get stuck on the screen above.
 If that happens, press 'Ctrl + C' to cancel.
-You will need to connect using the IP address of the Pi. e.g. ```ssh digibyte@192.168.10```.
-If you don't know its IP address, go [here](/docs/rpi_setup_step5_ssh_in_mac_find_ip.md) for instructions on how to discover it.)
+In that event, you will need to connect using the IP address of the Pi. e.g. ```ssh digibyte@192.168.10```.
+If you don't already know its IP address, go [here](/docs/rpi_setup_step5_ssh_in_mac_find_ip.md) for instructions on how to discover it.)

-When it finds your Pi, it will then ask you if you want to confirm connecting.
+When connecting for the first time, it will then ask you if you want to continue.
 Type the word 'yes' at the prompt and press return.
-(It will only do this the first time.)

 ![SSH to DigiNode](/images/macos_setup_5_2d.png)